 Federal Work-Study funding helps provide part-time jobs for students with financial need.
 Being awarded Work-Study funds allows you to apply for jobs that specifically have the Work-Study designation.
 If you are awarded Work-Study and secure a work study job, you will be paid monthly for hours worked.

 If awarded, Federal Work-Study funds show up as part of your financial aid award.
-Go to myOSU to review your offer and accept the Work Study funding.
+Go to your Financial Aid Portal to review your offer and accept the Work Study funding.
 You must be enrolled at least half time to be eligible for a Work-Study job during the academic year.
-After accepting, the next step it to find a job.
+After accepting, the next step is to find a job.